Frequently Asked Questions

 The capacity to grow or replicate your project within your own and other spaces (geographic, target groups, etc.).

-Should proposals be accompanied by a business plan?
+Should proposals be accompanied by a financial plan?

 How are applications to be submitted?

-Proposals were to be submitted until 4 March 2020, 23:59 CET using the application form.
+Proposals are to be submitted until 4 March 2020, 23:59 CET to firstname.lastname@example.org using the application form.

 Is there a fee to enter the competition?